Seasonal Allergies in Dogs

 The Common Causes of Seasonal Allergies in Dogs

 The immune system of a dog with seasonal allergies is too sensitive to some environmental allergens.
-A dog will experience signs of an allergic reaction when the allergen levels are high enough to stimulate its immune system.
+When the allergen levels are high enough to stimulate the dog’s immune system, the dog will experience signs of an allergic reaction.

 The management of canine seasonal allergy symptoms

 • Because seasonal allergies are long-term conditions, they do not have a treatment.
-You can keep your dog comfortable by treating and managing symptoms, such as using measures to prevent fleas and ticks all year round.
+You can keep your dog comfortable by treating and managing symptoms, such as using measures to prevent fleas and ticks throughout the year

-• Medications that alleviate itching might make the dog more comfortable and lessen the likelihood of further skin infections.
+• Medications that are relieving might make the dog more comfortable and reduce the risk of further skin infections.

-• A dog’s anti-itch medicine should be begun one month before the allergy season begins and maintained one month after the allergy season ends, once the allergy seasons have been identified based on the dog’s historical evidence.
+• A dog’s anti-itch medicine should be initiated one month before the allergy season begins and continued for one month after the allergy season ends, once the allergy season has been identified based on the dog’s historical evidence.

-• Omega-3 fatty acid supplements may also aid in anal gland difficulties in dogs, especially during allergy season when the glands need to be expressed more regularly.
+• Omega-3 fatty acid supplements may also help dogs with anal gland issues, especially during allergy season when the glands require more frequent expression.

 Also Read – Common Dog Paw Problems